Skip to content

 Should groceries come out of the daily limit?

 Some people include them, others treat groceries as semi-fixed.
-Either works.
-Just be consistent.
-If groceries are separate, subtract typical monthly grocery spend from discretionary before the daily calculation.
+Both approaches are used in practice.
+Consistency in classification matters for accuracy.
+If groceries are separated, typical monthly grocery spend can be subtracted from discretionary income before the daily calculation.

 Related Calculators